-The Company considers the capital stock and APIC presented in the statements of financial position as its core capital and it is not subject to any externally-imposed capital requirements.
+The Company considers the capital stock and APIC presented in the statement of financial position as its core capital and it is not subject to any externally-imposed capital requirements.

 Pursuant to the PSE's rules on minimum public ownership, at least 15.00% of the issued and outstanding shares of a listed company must be owned and held by the public.
-The public ownership is about 24.93% as at December 31, 2022.
+The public ownership is about 24.66% as at March 31, 2023.

-The total number of shareholders of the Company as at December 31, 2022 and 2021 is 80 and 6, respectively.
+The total number of shareholders of the Company as at March 31, 2023 and December 31, 2022 and is 83 and 80, respectively.